 The product specification also referred to as a product design specification, product development specification, or PDS, is a written document that describes your product and lists what you would like your product to do and how you would like the user to interface with your product.
 While writing all that down may seem tedious, it is the most important thing you can do in the early stages of the product development process.
 This is because what is listed in the product spec guides your entire scope of product development.

-What is the PDS used for?
+What is the product specification used for?

 As stated previously, the product specification creates a framework for your design, guiding the engineering process towards a single goal.
 Without a well-defined product specification, it is easy for your design to go “off the rails” and you to end up with a product that does not meet the user requirements you originally wanted.

 Additionally, the specifications listed in the PDS guide your testing protocols.
 For example, if your user requirement is that it must support a full-grown adult, you would need to develop a way to test that.
 In this case, it may be a tensile test that shows the device will not break when a full-grown adult’s weight is applied.
 For medical devices, the design specifications listed in the PDS can make or break your FDA submission.

 Remember the question you are trying to answer

 A lot of times clients think too much about the features and design of the product, without considering the intended use.
 They come to us with an idea and a specific design that they believe will work.
 You can be your own worst enemy by fixating on the solution.
 If you only set out to design your product in a specific way, you may be missing out on a cheaper or more efficient design.
 By being so focused on the answer you can forget the question entirely.
 A well-written product design specification can avoid just that.